 Our Sherpa and HAPP do not climb G2 or BP using supplemental oxygen.
 We pick the strongest and most elite team to aid us who are used to working at altitude.
-If needed, this cost will be covered by the climber.
-It is not normally an issue but worth mentioning.
+If needed, however, this cost would be covered by the climber.
+It is not normally an issue, but worth mentioning.